 You should write at least 250 words.

-Sample Answer 1: (A collaborative effort to address these problems would be a better strategy)
+Sample Answer 1: (A collaborative effort to address these problems would be a better strategy.)

 To begin with, environmental problems are generally caused by humans and while some of them are national in nature, most of them are global issues.
 Noise or water pollution at a time remain national problems but after a certain period, it would turn into a problem for the whole world.
-Thus if some environmental problems are left unaddressed due to its span in a country, it would soon become the problem for all nations.
+Thus if some environmental problems are left unaddressed due to its span in a country, it would soon become a problem for all nations.

 To begin with, some environmental problems are generally caused by a group of people in a particular region and these issues get accelerated by the rapid expansion of industrialisation in this region.
 These sorts of problems often include noise pollution, air pollution, deforestation, intoxicating waste disposal etc. and these are generally national in nature.
 It is better to address these types of environmental problems at the national level and educating people is a viable solution in this scenario.
 International aid sometimes can help a poor or developing country to address environmental problems but the government of the country should take initiatives to solve such national problems.